Particulate matter and other air pollution mapping: Which sources contribute the most?

-Particulate matter is bad for your health.
+Air pollution, including particulate matter is bad for your health.
 It causes respiratory diseases, cardiovascular disorders and premature death.
-As a result, reliable data on the origins of particulate matter is badly needed.
+As a result, reliable data on the origins of air pollution is badly needed.
 The TNO web application TOPAS provides policymakers and other interested parties with up-to-date insights into the concentrations and origins of particulate matter in more than 200 European cities.
+The system is currently being extended to include also the main sources of nitrogen dioxide (NO2), ozone and methane.

 TNO Operational Pollution Apportionment Service